TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 1. Go to SnappyData home directory.</br>`cd <snappydata_install_dir>`
 2. [Connect to snappy shell](#connectsnappyshell) and obtain the jdbc client connection.
 3. Run the rebalance command.</br> `call sys.rebalance_all_buckets();`
-4. On SnappyData Pulse UI, check the Heap Memory Used/Total column for the servers.
+4. On SnappyData Monitoring Console, check the Heap Memory Used/Total column for the servers.
 You will notice that before rebalancing the data, there was an unequal distribution of the memory usage and after running the rebalance command, the data is distributed equally among both the servers.

 	**Before Rebalance**